Calculating the Costs: How Much Does Marketing Cost?

 On average, small business owners spend 20 hours a week on marketing.
 That’s half of a full-time job dedicated to getting your business noticed.
 But are those hours being spent wisely?
 As you juggle these tasks with running your business, you might have already considered outsourcing your digital advertising.
 But you ask yourself, ‘How much does it cost?’

-Average marketing costs depends on various factors, including your goals, whether your clients are local or national, and your overall business strategy.
+Average marketing costs depend on various factors, including your goals, whether your clients are local or national, and your overall business strategy.

 In this guide, we’ll explore not just how much your budget should be, but how to make those costs work harder for your business.
 From planning to real-world marketing budget examples, you’ll discover how successful businesses are maximizing their investments, regardless of their budget size.